HarunMbaabu/Adding-Storyblok-to-NextJS-like-a-Pro/README.md

 ---
 ### **Showing the dynamic components.**
 ---
-To display the components, we will need to load them in our return function in the pages/index.js file (see Line 24):
+To display the components, we will need to load them in our return function in the pages/index.js file and once you loaded the components you should be able to see the available components in your Storyblok Live Preview.

-Once you loaded the components you should be able to see the available components in your Storyblok Live Preview.
-It should show the Grid component {1} and the Teaser component {2}.
+It should show the Grid component and the Teaser component.
 If you change their order in Storyblok and click Save, they should dynamically switch their order on the page.

 ---
 ### **Now what?**